greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 The scene includes a grid of 12 columns and 8 rows.
 The grid layout supports learners in positioning their character on the scene.
 This information can also help with planning a path towards a specific grid cell as learners build a program.
 The grid cells also include information about the visuals they contain.
 This information can be communicated through screen readers to support learners who do not have access to the visual information on the scene.

 As your character moves around the scene, a line can be drawn when the Pen Down toggle (located in the right side of scene) is turned on.
-This Pen Down toggle helps learners to focus their attention on tracking the movement of the character along with the program they have built.
+The Pen Down toggle helps learners to focus their attention on tracking the movement of the character along with the program they have built.

 ![Scene close up ](/assets/media/scene-close-up.jpg "Scene close up")